-As Pope, he has raised the issue of corruption within the church and has warned that as Pope he will not tolerate ongoing corruption, and that the punishment for corrupt people should be as, it mentions in the bible, being tied to a rock and thrown into the sea.
+As Pope, he has raised the issue of corruption within the church and has warned that as Pope he will not tolerate ongoing corruption and that the punishment for corrupt people should be as, it mentions in the Bible, being tied to a rock and thrown into the sea.
 He has announced changes to the Vatican bank to make it more transparent.
 Some argue that the Mafia use the bank for money laundering and are concerned by the Pope’s investigation.

 On social issues, he has indicated a more liberal attitude to homosexuals.
-In an informal press conference, he said that he personal does not judge people because of their sexuality.
+In an informal press conference, he said that he personally does not judge people because of their sexuality.
 Though church teachings on homosexuality remain.

-Pope Francis has frequently re-iterated the importance for Catholics to wholeheartedly embrace and profess in Jesus Christ as their salvation.
+Pope Francis has frequently reiterated the importance for Catholics to wholeheartedly embrace and profess in Jesus Christ as their salvation.
 He has said that prayer should not be reduced to a weekly 20 minutes, but should become part of life.
 He has stressed the importance of rejecting worldliness and putting spiritual principles first.

 “Our life must be centred on what is essential, on Jesus Christ.
 Everything else is secondary.” – (9 Nov, 2013)